cdfoundation/sig-interoperability/docs/vocabulary.md

 * Outputs: Software Source, Binary Source
 * Other Results and Side Effects: N/A

-#### Detect Secrets
+#### Secret Detection
 * Semantics: Detect secrets in the source code, other software, or documentation.
+Examples include passwords, SSH keys, API keys, and so on.
 * Aliases: N/A
 * Inputs: Source Code Repository, Source Code Branch or Commit, Software Source, Binary Source
 * Outputs: Secret Detection Report